mrigankpawagi/HinglishEval/README.md

 # HinglishEval

-Artifact for **HinglishEval: Evaluating the Effectiveness of Code-generation Models on Hinglish Prompts**.
+Artifact for **HinglishEval: Evaluating the Effectiveness of Code-generation Models on Hinglish Prompts** presented at the Seventh Annual Conference on Computing Education (COMPUTE 2024).
+You can check out a draft of the paper [here](/draft/HinglishEval.pdf).

 ### Background